twixx - Fotolia

-Even though the acronyms make IT/OT convergence sound complicated, admins must learn how to make OT and IT converge in more ways than just terminology if they don't want to think about creating separate technology for operational missions.
+Even though the acronyms make sound complicated, admins must learn how to make OT and IT converge in more ways than just terminology if they don't want to think about creating separate technology for operational missions.

 Everyone knows IT stands for information technology, but many find the acronym OT difficult to understand.
 OT means operational technology -- the software and networks used to directly control business and industrial processes.
 But individuals still don't know why OT isn't the same as IoT, or why it's not just a subset of IT.

 IT and OT differences inhibit integration

 The biggest technical difference between IT and OT is the former focuses on transactional human-to-application interactions, and the latter focuses on event-based condition-to-process-system interactions.
 IT creates workflows, and OT creates control loops.
 IT often doesn't focus on reducing response times to a few tens of milliseconds, because human processes typically tolerate process delays.
 In OT, sometimes even a 10-millisecond control loop is long.

 The second issue in IT/OT convergence is the difference in security requirements.
 IT supports workers who apply human judgment to the actions the system takes or recommends.
 OT feeds control commands directly to industrial processes.
 Hacking them could have an immediate real-world effect.
 For example, think of hacking the power grid.